 Risks and Rewards of Different Construction Contracts

-- Cost Plus Contracts tend to deliver higher quality results as the contractor has an incentive to select the best materials and labour.
-These contracts reduce the contractor’s risk and it is mostly placed on the owner.
+Cost Plus Contracts tend to deliver higher quality results as the contractor has an incentive to select the best materials and labour.
+These contracts reduce the contractor’s risk and mostly place it on the owner.
 This is a good option when there is a lot of trust between the owner and contractor.
-However, greater supervision may be required due to the contractors’ apathy to control costs.
+However, this may require greater supervision due to the contractors’ apathy to control costs.

-- Unit Price Contracts provide mutual benefits for the owner and the contractor.
+Unit Price Contracts provide mutual benefits for the owner and the contractor.
 If the owner has selected an experienced consultant they can be confident in quantity take-offs and accurate schedule estimates.
-Also, since rates for work are pre-determined, construction can commence before the full design is complete.
-This is ideal for projects where the scope of work can not be clearly defined until construction activities are underway.
+Also, since unit price contracts pre-determine rates, construction can commence before the full design is complete.
+This is ideal for projects where we cannot clearly define the scope of work until construction activities are underway.
 When it comes to monthly progress billing, unit price contracts are the most accurate and transparent when quantifying the work performed.

 What’s so special about unit price contracts?

 Unit price contracts require a lot of upfront work from consultants and contractors but can present many advantages during the bidding phase and the construction phase of the project.
 This type of contract will yield high performance, competitive and compliant pricing in the bidding stage, and shared risk for all stakeholders.
-They are often used in engineering, landscape construction, low-rise construction, and homebuilding.
+These contracts are common in engineering, landscape construction, low-rise construction, and homebuilding.

 Great for comparing bids

-Typically the schedule of prices is determined by the owner or consultant, and contractors submit bids based on that.
-The bidding process generally allows for more comparable bids since all bidders have the same items, quantities, and units properly defined in a convenient list.
-Also, bidders are more likely to submit a bid since there is no take-off required.
+Typically the consultant or owner determines the schedule of prices, and contractors submit bids based on that.
+The bidding process generally allows for more comparable bids.
+This is because all bidders have the same items, quantities, and units properly defined in a convenient list.
+Also, bidders are more likely to submit a bid since there is no need for a take-off.
 Even so, non-compliant bids still do happen.
 Here are 8 ways bidders are sending in non-compliant bids, with some ideas to prevent them.